meglenchev/softuni-i-love-game/client/README.md

 - [x] Create useRequest Hook
 - [x] Game editing should use usеForm hook
 - [x] Refactoring game creation to work with useRequest hook
+- [x] Refactoring edit game to work with useRequest hook